 How do I get my credits evaluated?

-The Office of Admissions will evaluate all incoming transcripts.
-They are located in room 203 Hunter North.
-After you have been admitted and commit to attend Hunter College, your academic records will be evaluated for transfer course equivalencies.
+The Office of Admissions, located in Room 203 Hunter North, will evaluate all incoming transcripts.
+After you have been admitted and committed to Hunter through your MyChoice page, then your academic records will be evaluated for transfer course equivalencies.
 Records are reviewed on a course-by-course basis.

 When do I have to declare a major?

-Students are required to declare a major no later than the semester in which the combination of credits earned and credits attempted for the current semester total 61 credits or more.
-Failure to declare a major could lead to TAP ineligibility.
-To declare a major pick up a form in One Stop (room 217 Hunter North), meet with your departmental advisor and return the completed form to One Stop.
+Hunter College students are required to declare a major no later than the semester in which the combination of credits earned and credits attempted for the current semester total 61 credits or more.
+Failure to declare a major could lead to being declared ineligible for TAP.